Find Affordable College Courses

 Cambridge, MA

-With a ranking of #7, Harvard University did quite well on this year’s best value schools for engineering students working on their master’s degree.
-Harvard is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.
+Harvard University landed the #7 spot in the 2023 rankings for the best value master’s degree engineering programs.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

-Harvard not only placed well in our value ranking, but it is also #5 on our Best Engineering Master’s Degree Schools in the New England Region list.
+Harvard also took the #5 spot in our Best Engineering Master’s Degree Schools in the New England Region rankings.

 Full Engineering at Harvard University Report

-Worcester Polytechnic Institute did quite well in this year’s ranking of the best places for engineering students to get a master’s degree.
-It came in at #8 on the list.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.
+Worcester Polytechnic Institute came in at #8 in this year’s edition of the Best Value Engineering Master’s Degree Schools in the New England Region ranking.
+Located in the midsize city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.

-Out-of-state tuition fees for graduate students at WPI are $29,040 per year.
+The average tuition and fees for an out-of-state graduate students at WPI are $29,040 a year.

 WPI excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Engineering Master’s Degree Schools in the New England Region list.